About Us

 David Rayner

-First camera at around 7 years old.
-But we were poor, so rarely any film!
-Contact printing (using sunlight) at around 10 years old.
-Up until my mid 50's photography was mainly holiday slides.
-Then digital came along about the same time as I found Ivybridge Camera Club - and never looked back!
-Enjoy all genres but don't really do sport or portraiture.
+I was given my first camera at around 7 years old.
+But we were poor, so rarely had any film!
+Could be found contact printing (using sunlight) at around 10 years old.
+Darkroom skills were honed at night school and at work but up until my mid 50's photography was mainly holiday slides.
+Then digital came along about the same time as I found Ivybridge Camera Club - and I never looked back!
+I enjoy all genres but don't really do sport or portraiture.
 Have judged many local camera club competitions, raised Lottery funding for our club and shared responsibilities on our committee over the years.
 Given many club tuition talks.
 Have achieved distinctions at CPAGB, EFIAP, LRPS and latterly ARPS.
 Been a committed mirror-less camera user for 20 years.

 Frank Prowse